State of Cybersecurity 2020-21, IICurrent trends in prevention

 in the case of cybersecurity compliance requirements.

-Some companies are ignoring the function of those requirements.
+Some firms are ignoring the function of those requirements.

-Many of them focus only on avoiding any sanction or penalty from some standard
+Many of them focus only on avoiding any sanction from some standard

-but leaving aside the incorporation of solid cybersecurity strategies.
+but leaving aside the incorporation of solid cybersecurity plans.

 The companies that work with us